nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. In the group detail view, click **Delete Group** and confirm the deletion by clicking **Confirm** in the window that opens.

-<div id="9-communication-with-the-client-information-systems" class="anchor"></div>
-# 9. Communication with the Client Information Systems
+## 9 Communication with the Client Information Systems

 **Access rights:** [Registration Officer](#xroad-registration-officer), [Service Administrator](#xroad-service-administrator)